Medigap is a Medicare Supplement policy. These plans cover the gaps in Medicare, which is why they are called “Medigap.”

 Do Medigap Plans Have a Deductible?

 Some Medigap plans have a deductible.
-Coverage really depends on the policy you choose.
+Coverage depends on the policy you choose.

 High deductible plans like High deductible Plan F or High Deductible Plan G require you to meet that amount before coverage begins.
-The deductible increases each year, but the premiums are quite low on these plans.
+The deductible increases yearly, but these plans’ premiums are quite low.

-The Part A deductible is covered by most plans.
+Most plans cover the Part A deductible.
 However, the Part B deductible is a likely deductible you’ll have with your plan.

 Do all Medicare Supplement Plans Cover the Same?